Metalwork

 Based on how the load force is applied to them:

-Compression spring: it works with a compression load. that is, it gets shorter when load is applied to it.
+Compression spring: it works with a compression load. that is, it gets shorter when the load is applied to it.

 Torsion spring: the torsion spring is a torque or twisting force.
 The end of the spring rotates through an angle when the load is applied.